json-api-dotnet/JsonApiDotNetCore/docs/usage/resources/hooks.md

 }
 ```

-## Using Resource Hooks without EF Core
+## Using Resource Hooks without Entity Framework Core

-If you want to use Resource Hooks without EF Core, there are several things that you need to consider that need to be met.
+If you want to use Resource Hooks without Entity Framework Core, there are several things that you need to consider that need to be met.
 For any resource that you want to use hooks for:
 1. The corresponding resource repository must fully implement `IEntityReadRepository<TEntity, TId>`
 2. If you are using custom services, you will be responsible for injecting the `IResourceHookExecutor` service into your services and call the appropriate methods.
 See the [hook execution overview](#hook-execution-overview) to determine which hook should be fired in which scenario.